HKwalls Kogane

 Advertising

-Beyond art galleries and cultural hubs, our city’s streets are forever vibrant and colourful thanks to artists who have turned buildings, shopfronts, and alleyways into their canvases.
-If youre in need of some creative inspiration in the city, here’s our roundup of the best graffiti and murals around Hong Kong.
+Amidst the glint of metal, glass, and looming concrete, our city’s streets are vibrant and colourful, thanks to artists who have turned buildings, shopfronts, and alleyways into their canvases.
+If you’re in need of some creative inspiration – or even if you’re just looking for a lovely selfie background – here are some of the best graffiti and murals around Hong Kong.

 RECOMMENDED: Catch the top art exhibitions on show right now, or visit the best Instagram and photography spots in Hong Kong.